Sim2Real

 When warmup completes, authority becomes API without changing the active mode.

-If API control is released or the heartbeat is lost, the node returns to manual authority using the current operator switch position.
+If the heartbeat is lost, API control ends and the node returns to manual authority.

 Heartbeat